 Welcome to the Keele Astrophysics Group which is part of the

-and the School of Physical and Geographical Sciences of the Faculty of Natural Sciences.
+School of Chemical and Physical Sciences and the Faculty of Natural Sciences.

 members, with research interests including star formation and stellar clusters,